Borna024/FinTech-Introduction/README.md

-# FinTech-Introduction
+# FinTech-Case-Study
-In class Introduction
+Case study about a financial company